 It may seem that there is nothing simpler than a regular spoon.
 However, even here there is room for imagination and play with shape and size.

 You can immediately draw the shape of a spoon on a piece of wood.
 But I recommend that you first make a template on a piece of cardboard or paper.
+You can either use a measuring tool for woodworking, or create your own shape.
 For example, you can fold a piece of paper in half with the fold exactly in the center of the spoon shape.
 And on one half of the paper, draw half a spoon, and then cut it out grabbing the other half of the sheet.
 Thus you’ll get a symmetrical spoon shape, which can be transferred to a piece of wood.

 STEP 3.
 Start by carving the inside of the spoon (the bowl).